Microsoft-Web/HOL-ASPNETMVC4/README.md

 ### Introduction ###

-This Hands-On Lab is a step-by-step guides that are designed to help you learn ASP.NET MVC 4.
+This Hands-On Lab is a step-by-step guide that is designed to help you learn ASP.NET MVC 4.
 It provides instructions to guide you through the process of developing a complete application using ASP.NET MVC 4.

 ### Repository Structure ###